tymyrddin/blue-ios/source/docs/opsec/autojoin.md

-# Do not auto-join Wi-Fi networks
+# Not auto-joining Wi-Fi networks

 Auto join is a feature that allows your phone to automatically join any Wi-Fi network it already has the credentials for, or open Wi-Fi networks, without having to ask you to do anything.
 This can be a time saver at home and at work.